nchaigne/dhcperfcli/doc/usage-examples.md

 The program will wait for the first suitable DHCP Offer reply sent by a DHCP server on the chosen interface (option `-i`), up to a maximum wait time (option `-t`).

 >__`
-echo "DHCP-Client-Hardware-Address=50:41:4e:44:41:00"  |  dhcperfcli  -i eth0 255.255.255.255  discover
+echo "DHCP-Client-Hardware-Address=50:41:4e:44:41:00"  |  dhcperfcli  -i eth0 -t 1.5  255.255.255.255  discover
 `__

 ## Discover (gateway)

-A gateway (DHCP relay or concentrator) unicasts a DHCP Discover message directly to a DHCP server.<br>
+A gateway (DHCP relay or concentrator) unicasts a DHCP Discover message to a DHCP server.<br>
 This requires the following information:
 - The client hardware (MAC) address (field `chaddr`).
 - The DHCP message type (option 53 *Message Type*, provided through argument `discover`).